Emosapien

 Mental Health Progress Note Templates and Examples

-Note: If you find yourself constantly battling the clock with documentation, you might want to read our guide on embracing the future of therapy and closing the gaps in AI tools, which explores how to automate this work without losing your clinical voice.
+If you find yourself constantly battling the clock with documentation, read our guide on embracing the future of therapy and closing the gaps in AI tools, which explores how to automate this work without losing your clinical voice.

 What a progress note is (and why it matters)